isomerpages/moe-jurongwestpri/_our-partnership/CDAC.md

 1st session : 9.00am to 10.30am
 2nd session : 10.45am to 12.15pm

-For more information about CDAC tuition programme, please refer to : [CDAC](https://www.cdac.org.sg/developing-students/tuition-programme/)
+For more information about CDAC tuition programme, please refer to : [CDAC Tuition](https://www.cdac.org.sg/developing-students/tuition-programme/)